barbavegeta/Google_Data_Analytics-Bellabeat-Project/README.md

   - Recommendations for Bellabeat (product focus, target users, feature emphasis).
 ### `tableau/`
 - `Bellabeat_Dashboard.twbx`
-  Packaged Tableau workbook containing the interactive dashboard built from `user_summary_write4.csv` and related data extracts.
+  Packaged Tableau workbook containing the interactive dashboard built from `user_summary_write.csv` and related data extracts.
 ---
 ## How to run the R analysis
 1. Open R or RStudio and set the working directory to the `code/` folder (or project root and adjust paths accordingly):